Effect of magnetism and phonons on localized carriers in the ferrimagnetic kagome metals GdMn$_6$Sn$_6$ and TbMn$_6$Sn$_6$

-At this point, we also want to point out the step-like absorption features, combined with the relatively flat optical conductivity, as the potential signatures of the Dirac points in these systems.
-Considering that there are two Dirac points above and below the Fermi energy (see supplemental materials), one would expect these step-like absorption features to appear \cite{Biswas2020}.
+We further observed the step-like absorption features, combined with the relatively flat optical conductivity, as the potential signatures of the Dirac points in these systems.
+Considering that there are two Dirac points, one above and one below the Fermi energy (see Supplemental Material~\cite{SM}), one would expect these step-like absorption features to appear \cite{Biswas2020}.
 This interpretation becomes even more tempting when the energies of the steps are compared with the ARPES measurements.
-However, considering the relatively high energy range of these features and the significant number of bands crossing the Fermi energy, these features are most likely just a cumulative effect of different contributions; hence, one should be careful in this assignment.
+However, considering the relatively high energy range of these features and the significant number of bands crossing the Fermi energy, the step-like absorption is most likely just a cumulative effect of different contributions; hence, one should be careful in its assignment.
+On the other hand, absorption features at lower energies ($\omega < 1000$ \cm) can be related to transitions between bands very close to the Fermi energy, most probably involving transitions between the saddle points nearby the $M$ point, as shown in our band structure calculations in the Supplemental Material~\cite{SM}.

 Although the \Re\ series lies beyond the limits of the DFT+$U$ methods presented here, the calculations can be used for an initial assessment of the correlation strength.
 As proposed previously for different compounds, including cuprates, iron pnictides, and topologically nontrivial Dirac systems \cite{Shao2020, Quazilbash2009}, the ratio of the spectral weight of the mobile carriers from the experiment and the DFT calculations can be used as a gauge of electronic correlations.
 Here, SW$_{\mathrm{Drude}}$/SW$_{\mathrm{band}}$ is close to 1 for uncorrelated materials, while the ratio becomes zero for Mott insulators showing the most correlated behavior.
-Fig.~\ref{calculations} (c) depicts this scaling for the $A$V$_3$Sb$_5$ series and topological semimetals taken from ref.~\cite{Shao2020, Wenzel2022}.
+Figure~\ref{calculations}(c) depicts this scaling for the $A$V$_3$Sb$_5$ series and topological semimetals taken from refs.~\cite{Shao2020, Wenzel2022}.
 From the calculations, we can determine a rough value of SW$_{\mathrm{Drude}}$/SW$_{\mathrm{band}}\,\approx\,0.2$, pointing towards much stronger correlations in comparison with the $A$V$_3$Sb$_5$ series and other kagome metals reported to date.
 Moreover, no significant difference between \Gd\ and \Tb\ is observed, whereas the correlation strength changes drastically between different members of the $A$V$_3$Sb$_5$ family.